sstadick/hck/README.md

 ## Features

 - Reordering of output columns! i.e. if you use `-f4,2,8` the output columns will appear in the order `4`, `2`, `8`
-- Regex delimiter, i.e. you can split on multiple spaces without and extra pipe to `tr`!
+- Delimiter treated as a regex (with `-R`), i.e. you can split on multiple spaces without and extra pipe to `tr`!
 - Specification of output delimiter
-- Selection of columns by header regex with the `-F` option, or by string literal by setting the `-L` flag
+- Selection of columns by header string literal with the `-F` option, or by regex by setting the `-r` flag
 - Input files will be automatically decompressed if their file extension is recognizable and a local binary exists to perform the decompression (similar to ripgrep)

 ## Install